2U1/Qwen2-VL-Finetune/README.md

 ## Training

-**Note:** Deepspedd zero2 is faster than zero3, however it consumes more memory.
+**Note:** Deepspeed zero2 is faster than zero3, however it consumes more memory.
 Also, most of the time zero2 is more stable than zero3.

 To run the training script, use the following command: